Oyón province

-Oyón Province is a province of the Lima Region in Peru.
+Oyónis a province of the department of Lima, Peru.
+From the administrative point of view of the Catholic Church in Peru, it forms part of the Diocese of Huacho.
 It measures 1886 km2.
 The capital of the province is the city of Oyón.

 Geography

 The Rawra mountain range and the Rumi Cruz mountain range traverse the province.
 Some of the highest peaks of the province are listed below:

 Political division

 The province is divided into six districts, which are: